 Cato Campus History

-The Cato Campus grew again in the spring of 2007 with the opening of a new building that houses the Cato Middle College, classrooms, computer labs, the campus library, offices, a student life lounge and a 95 seat auditorium.
+The Cato Campus grew again in the spring of 2007 with the opening of a second building (Cato II) that houses the Cato Middle College, classrooms, computer labs, the campus library, offices, a student life lounge and a 95 seat auditorium.

-In the fall of 2011, the unfinished area of Cato II - Lower Level (basement) was completed and now consist of a beautiful and relaxing learning lounge for students, and a cafe.
-This area now houses the Cato bookstore and Student Life.
+In the fall of 2011, the unfinished area of Cato II - Lower Level (basement) was completed and now offers a beautiful and relaxing learning lounge and a cafe.
+This area now houses the Cato bookstore and Student Life offices.

 Currently, the Cato Campus is home to more than 10,000 students, making it the third largest of CPCC’s six campuses.
 The student population ranges in age from high school to adult learners, and boasts many diverse backgrounds including non-native English speakers and career professionals.